How Star Wars contributed to one of Cannon’s most infamous creative flops

 Julie Winston: Good Journey.

 In the end, a sequel never materialised.
-In fact, nobody has touched the property since, which is quite incredible when you think that the cartoon series and expanding action figure range is still going strong today, and in an era of superhero obsession, the climate has never been better for a Masters of the Universe reboot, which as of writing is once again in production limbo after years of false whispers and complex development issues.
+In fact, nobody has touched the property since, which is quite incredible when the cartoon series and expanding action figure range is still going strong today, and in an era of superhero obsession, the climate has never been better for a Masters of the Universe reboot, which as of writing is once again in production limbo after years of false whispers and complex development issues.
 As a kid, the infamous post-credits set-up was a real source of confusion.
 For a start, I’d never stuck around long enough to see one before, and the sight of Skeletor suddenly emerging from a pool of pink-coloured water to utter the words ‘I’ll be back!” was quite the novelty.
 At the time, I didn’t see this as a cheap nod to the hugely popular Arnold Schwarzenegger.
 I instead saw it as a promise of more He-Man, as a sign that the irrepressible Skeletor would soon return to enact his vengeance.
 I had witnessed his return from the dead with my very own eyes, had heard him make that promise.
 Why was there still no sequel?
 How long did it take for an evil genius to devise a new strategy?
-Unfortunately for fans of the series, it is still decades and counting.

-Ultimately, it was probably for the best back in 1987.
+It was probably for the best.
 You only have to look at what the film meant for the majority of its stars to see how badly the whole thing was handled, and after Cannon finally returned to the B-movie doldrums with their tails between their legs, it wasn’t surprising that no other studio wanted to touch the property.
-The majority of audiences needed time to recuperate.
-Take away the nostalgia and it’s easy to see why the movie flopped against all odds, proving a rather hefty nail in the coffin of Cannon’s incredible ’80s run.
-Perhaps the most high-profile of all the company’s movies bar Superman IV: The Quest for Peace, Masters of the Universe is cheap, lazily-conceived, badly translated, wholly derivative, poorly realised and such a woefully transparent imitation of Star Wars that it’s hard not to shake your head in disbelief.
+Take away the nostalgia and it’s easy to see why the movie flopped against all odds, proving a rather hefty nail in the coffin of Cannon’s incredible 80s run.
+Perhaps the most high-profile of all the company’s movies bar Superman IV: The Quest for Peace, Masters of the Universe is cheap, lazily-conceived, badly translated, wholly derivative, poorly realised and such a woefully transparent imitation of Star Wars it’s hard not to shake your head in disbelief.
 What’s even harder is to dislike this movie on any serious level.
 In fact, if you’re anything like me you’ll probably love it, and for all the reasons millions more condemned it to the creative scrapheap.